 Meanwhile, i gasoline prices are increased.
 Italians pay about 5% more per liter than in February and 20% more than in February a year ago, source the newborn MITE, Ministry of Ecological Transition.

 A mini peak that explains a few things for the present, and many more for the future.
-It was caused in part by storms in Texas that cut power to millions of residents and cut off several oil refineries.
-The price of gasoline, as a result, has also been pushed by oil prices which have risen along with expectations of economic recovery with the distribution of coronavirus vaccines.
+It was caused in part by storms in Texas that knocked out power to millions of residents and knocked out several oil refineries.
+The price of gasoline, as a result, was also boosted by oil prices rising alongside expectations of economic recovery as coronavirus vaccines are distributed.